 - Canada is one of the world’s wealthiest nations, with a high per-capita income.

-Canada is known for its quality education & world class universities.
+- Canada is known for its quality of education & world-class universities.

-A bachelor’s degree in Canada will usually take upto four years and lead to graduate level studies.
+A Graduate in Canada will usually take upto four years and lead to graduate level studies.

-A bachelor’s degree may be followed by a Master’s degree.
-It is for a duration of 2 years and can be pursued after a 4 years Bachelors or a 3years Bachelors & a 1year Post Graduate Diploma from Canada.
+A Graduate program may be followed by a Post Graduate one.
+It is for a duration of 2 years and can be pursued after a 4 year Bachelor or a 3 year Bachelor & a 1 year Post Graduate Diploma from Canada.

 It is a qualification awarded on the basis of one or two years of successful study.

-It is a 3 years program some of which may lead to a Bachelor’s Degree.
+It is a 3 year program some of which may lead to a degree in a Graduate program.

 It is a qualification awarded upon successful completion of a program which is usually one year in length.

 These lead to a Post Graduate Degree.
 These programs have work terms which provide full-time opportunities to gain practical experience along with theoretical studies.
 A typical co-op term lasts 12 to 17 weeks.
 The prerequisite to participate in these programs is a Bachelors Degree of 3 or 4 years duration.